dasHimanshuSekhar/Assignment-Portal/README.md

         - Submit Assignments
         - Delete Assignments

-Student - Can Register/ Login
+Teacher - Can Register/ Login
-        - Uploaded Assignments Questions
+        - Uploaded Assignment Questions
-        - Check his Students response
+        - Check gieveStudents response
         - Delete Assignments

+Admin - Can see all your credetials
+      - Can delete Credent

 As a controller REST-API used.